 These gloves are the typical gloves we think of when we hear the words “bowling gloves.”
-They generally have a brace going up past the wrist to provide a little support there and they have finger sleeves for your pointer and pinky fingers.
+They generally have a brace going up past the wrist to provide a little support there, and they have finger sleeves for your pointer and pinky fingers.

 These gloves generally have the same shape as the basic bowling gloves but are usually made from a different material.
 The goal of this type of glove is to collect sweat for sweaty bowlers and increase your grip on the bowling ball.
-There is generally little to no support but some glove brands do offer alternatives.
+There is generally little to no support, but some glove brands do offer alternatives.

 We then come to the bowling gloves that are getting hard and heavy in the support category.
-What these gloves generally are is a basic bowling glove look-alike, except they have a metal bar or plate inserted in them to assist with support and preventing the breaking of your wrists.
+What these gloves generally are is a basic bowling glove look-alike, except they have a metal bar or plate inserted in them to assist with support and prevent the breaking of your wrists.

 These are the types of gloves people generally seek out if they need more serious support for their weakened or injured joints or need some serious help maintaining their form.